imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

 The examples illustrates how to deploy the components on a Glassfish V3  application server which is an open source, production-ready, Java EE-compatible application server based on the JEE6 specification.
 But the deployment is similar to all other JEE6 application servers (e.g. JBoss or WildFly).

 Either if you deploy the Imixs-Workflow engine into a web application or an enterprise application the packaging  will differ in details.
 Both deployment concepts will be explained in the following section.
-Please share your experiences and ask your questions on the {{{https://github.com/imixs/imixs-workflow/issues}GitHub Issue Tracker}}.
+Please share your experiences and ask your questions on the [GitHub Issue Tracker](https://github.com/imixs/imixs-workflow/issues).

 ##Imixs-Workflow components
 To bundle the Imixs-Workflow engine into your business application you need to add the following components into  your application: